code-312/Voma/README.md

 ## 🚀 (Frontend) Setup

-1. Clone the project with `git clone git@github.com:Code-For-Chicago/Voma-frontend.git`
-2. In the `meta-development` slack channel, request the .env file.
+1. In the `meta-development` slack channel, request the .env file.
 Once you receive it, add it to the top-level directory of the app.
-3. Install dependencies with `npm i`
+2. Install dependencies with `npm i`
-4. Start the Express server with `npm run start`
+3. Start the Express server with `npm run start`
-5. Open a new terminal window or tab
+4. Open a new terminal window or tab
-6. Move into the `client` directory with `cd client`
+5. Move into the `client` directory with `cd client`
-7. Install those dependencies with `npm i`
+6. Install those dependencies with `npm i`
-8. Start the React server with `npm run start`
+7. Start the React server with `npm run start`

 ## (Backend) Setup
 If you're going to be doing just frontend work you can skip this section.
 There are two options for getting a local database running for development.